standardgalactic/zet/_papers/CASES_08.md

     express the desired mapping of tasks to resources.
 The compiler takes care of the complex, error-prone details required to implement that mapping.
-We demonstrate the effectiveness of SoC-C and its compiler with a \textasciigrave \textasciigrave software defined radio\textquotesingle \textquotesingle  example (the PHY layer of a Digital
-    Video Broadcast receiver) achieving a 3.4x speedup on 4 cores.
+We demonstrate the effectiveness of SoC-C and its compiler with a ``software defined radio'' example (the PHY layer of a Digital Video Broadcast receiver) achieving a 3.4x speedup on 4 cores.
     }
         , acceptance = {33}